 - Members of the campus community who believe they have been victims of crimes may report the incident to campus or local police.
-All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security or local police by dialing 911 or 276-223-4713 for Wytheville Campus Police Department and 276-235-4009 to reach a Police Officer on duty at Crossroads.
-For the Summit Center, 911 should be called to reach the Town of Marion Police Department. - 2.
+All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security or local police by dialing 9-1-1 or 276-223-4713 for Wytheville Campus Police Department and 276-235-4009 to reach a Police Officer on duty at Crossroads.
+For WCC at the Henderson, 9-1-1 should be called to reach the Town of Marion Police Department. - 2.
 Whether or not a report is made to law enforcement, any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator, or by reporting such conduct to a Responsible Employee to ensure that the Title IX Coordinator receives the verbal or written report.
-The Title IX Coordinator is solely responsible for overseeing the prompt, fair, and impartial investigation and resolution of reports and formal complaints filed with the College.

-- 3. During non-business hours, members of the campus community should report alleged violations of this Policy to WCC Campus Police at 276-223-4713, 276-235-4009 (Crossroads Police Officer on duty) or 911 for Summit Center (Marion Police Department). - 4.
+The Title IX Coordinator is solely responsible for overseeing the prompt, fair, and impartial investigation and resolution of reports and formal complaints filed with the College. - 3.
+During non-business hours, members of the campus community should report alleged violations of this Policy to WCC Campus Police at 276-223-4713, 276-235-4009 (Crossroads Police Officer on duty) or 9-1-1 for WCC at the Henderson (Marion Police Department). - 4.
 There is no time limit for reporting incidents of sexual harassment with the Title IX Coordinator.
 However, complainants should report possible violations of this Policy as soon as possible to maximize the College's ability to respond effectively to the report.
 Failure to report promptly also could result in the loss of relevant evidence.